rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

 The program should work correctly even if the values of the variables are changed.
-That is, if the first two lines are
+That is, if the first two lines are replaced with this

 ```python
 x = 4
 y = 9
 ```

-instead, the program should print out this:
+the program should print out the following:

 <sample-output>